mflood/meme_generator/README.md

 ## Sub-Modules

-### ingest module
+### Quote Engine module

-The ingest sub-module defines the QuoteModel and Ingestor which provides the ability to parse QuoteModel data from various file types including .csv, .pdf, .docx and .txt
+The Quote Engine sub-module defines the QuoteModel and Ingestor which provides the ability to parse QuoteModel data from various file types including .csv, .pdf, .docx and .txt